puranjayjain/chrome-color-picker/README.md

 ```
 **Note: Your keybinding can be e.g ctrl+alt+c and also make sure to disable the default keybinding from the package's settings or resolve it using the keybinding resolver**

+## The commands that are supported currently are:
+* chrome-color-picker:toggle - triggers dialog open/close
+* chrome-color-picker:close  - triggers dialog close
+* chrome-color-picker:save   - triggers the color to be updated back to the editor

 ## More keys (cannot be modified)
 - Press `escape` to close the dialog
 - Press `enter` to update the color